-The State implemented a value-based payment adjustment, referred to as the Medicare Performance Adjustment (MPA) with performance beginning in Calendar Year (CY) 2018.
-The MPA increases the responsibility on providers by placing hospitals' federal Medicare payments at risk, based on the total cost of care for Medicare fee-for-service (FFS) beneficiaries attributed to a hospital.
+The State implemented a value-based payment adjustment, referred to as the Medicare Performance Adjustment (MPA), with performance beginning in Calendar Year (CY) 2018.
+The MPA brings direct financial accountability to individual hospitals based on the total cost of care (TCOC) of Medicare fee-for-service (FFS) beneficiaries attributed to them.